 Under the Bank's credit policies and procedures, management does not consider loans past due for fewer than seven days as delinquent.
-In addition, loans which had opted in to the deferral program offered to clients in the relevant year were still considered to be current.

 Renegotiated loans are loans whose terms have been revised due to deterioration in the borrower's financial position.
 The Bank undertakes such renegotiations to maximize collection opportunities and minimize the risk of default.
 Upon renegotiating such loans are no longer considered past due, but are treated as up to date loans for measurement purposes.
-The revised terms usually include extending maturity, changing the timing of interest payments, amendments to the terms of loan covenants and taking additional collateral, including third party guarantees where needed.
+The revised terms usually include extending maturity, changing the timing of interest payments, amendments to the terms of loan covenants or taking additional collateral, including third party guarantees where needed.
 Both retail and corporate loans are subject to this policy.